 This turned out to be a catastrophic mistake.
 Around 60 minutes after take-off, the plane was struck by lightning as it flew through strong turbulence 21,000 feet above the Amazon rainforest.
 Terrified, Juliane held onto her mother, who was sat next to her throughout the journey.
 As a result of the lightning strike, the wing caught fire and separated, causing the plane to disintegrate and crash into the mountainous terrain below.
 Juliane was sucked out of the aircraft into the cold air of the black night, and fell more than two miles to the ground, still strapped in her seat.

-Ten hours later, she awoke on the jungle floor.
-She had a damaged eye due to the sudden change in air pressure bursting capillaries.
+Miraculously, ten hours later, she awoke alive on the jungle floor.
+She had a damaged eye due to the sudden change in air pressure-bursting capillaries.
 Besides her eye, she was suffering from a broken collar bone, a deep cut in her arm, and some severe concussion.

-Juliane spent the rest of that day dropping in and out of consciousness, too injured and weak to remove herself from the seat she was strapped too.
+Juliane spent the rest of that day dropping in and out of consciousness, too injured and weak to remove herself from the seat she was strapped to.

 The next eight days were spent weakly clambering through the jungle, with just some sweets she had recovered from the wreckage as sustenance.